 One of Doherty's most important ideas was the creation of the Victor Hammer Fellowship, which brings a talented young book artist to Wells for a two-year appointment.
 The Victor Hammer Fellow teaches one or two classes a semester, prints broadsides for the Visiting Writers Series, develops curriculum, organizes events and enjoys an apprenticeship at the Press and Letterfoundry of Michael and Winifred Bixler.

 The Book Arts Center owes a debt of gratitude to Michael Bixler.
 The Press and Letterfoundry of Michael and Winifred Bixler, located in Skaneateles, New York, has provided the important apprenticeship opportunity for the Victor Hammer Fellow since the inception of the fellowship in 1998.
 Michael has cast many thousands of pounds of type for the center over the years, and also brings his expertise in design, printing, press repair and long-term planning to the Center.
 He has been on the faculty, teaching Letterpress Printing starting in 2004, and continues to provide teaching support for special projects, the Summer Institute and occasional special-topics classes.

 Many people have worked together to further the book arts at Wells.
 Bruce Bennett served as director from 1993 to 2002, guiding it through its infancy and formative years into a flourishing reality.
 Terrence Chouinard became director in 2002, at the end of his term as second Victor Hammer Fellow, and served in that position until January 2008.
 Nancy Gil, long-time lecturer in French, served as assistant director from fall 2002 till January 2008, and as director from 2008 until her retirement in 2014.
 Richard Kegler served ably as director from 2014 until 2019.
-Former Victor Hammer Fellow Leah Mackin steered the Center through the challenging days of lockdown as Associate Director.
+Former Victor Hammer Fellow Leah Mackin steered the Center through the challenging days of the pandemic as Associate Director.
 Then, Mary Tasillo, a book artist with her Master of Fine Arts in Book Arts and Printmaking from The University of the Arts in Philadelphia, became the new Director, and Rebecca Gilbert became the Victor Hammer Fellow in 2023.